awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.DBAccounts.md

 GRANT rds_iam TO db_userx;
 ```

+The specified database account should have the same name as the IAM user or role\.
+In this example, both the database account and the IAM user or role are named `db_userx`\.

 ## Using IAM authentication with MySQL<a name="UsingWithRDS.IAMDBAuth.DBAccounts.MySQL"></a>

 With MySQL, authentication is handled by `AWSAuthenticationPlugin`—an AWS\-provided plugin that works seamlessly with IAM to authenticate your IAM users\.
 Connect to the DB instance and issue the `CREATE USER` statement, as shown in the following example\.